Professor of Civil and Environmental Engineering

 - Email Address: email@example.com

-- CEE 462L: Biological Principles in Environmental Engineering
+- CEE 462L: Applied Biological Principles and Processes in Environmental Engineering

-- CEE 562: Biological Processes in Environmental Engineering
+- CEE 562L: Applied Biological Principles and Processes in Environmental Engineering

 - CEE 690: Advanced Topics in Civil and Environmental Engineering